-Poignant, serious, and at times full of wit and humor, the novel shines a light on mental illness, and dispels many of the myths about schizophrenia—a disease that affects one percent of the population worldwide.
+Poignant, serious, and at times full of wit and humor, the novel shines a light on mental illness, and dispels many of the myths about schizophrenia—a disease that affects one out of every 100 people worldwide.

 Meticulously researched, this novel accurately depicts how schizophrenia impacts mental health consumers and the people who love them.
 Written by a long time journalist, this engaging novel will have you rooting for this strong and brave young woman from the first page.

 Here's what readers are saying about this true to life novel